Psychology and Health: Emotions, Behaviors, and Disease

-Health psychology topics will be discussed in terms of acute and chronic illness presentations (e.g., cancer, chronic pain) and behaviors (e.g., sleep, diet/exercise, substance use).
-While we will discuss topics that are relevant to all age groups, the course will focus on issues that are relevant to teenagers and young adults.
-We will discuss what stress, is, the links between stress and physiological functioning, and how stress reduction promotes better mental and physical health.
+Health psychology topics will be discussed in terms of acute and chronic illnesses (e.g., cancer, HIV) and behaviors (e.g., sleep, diet/exercise, substance use).
+We will discuss what stress is, the links between stress and physiological functioning, and how stress reduction promotes better mental and physical health.
 Students will learn the role of sleep in brain functioning (e.g., “Why am I so tired during first period?”), why health behaviors are so hard to change (e.g., “Why can I not motivate myself to exercise?”), and why some behaviors (even playing video games!) can seem addictive.
 This course will be interactive, discussion-based, and will include information that you can apply to your everyday life.
 For example, students will monitor one of their own health behaviors during the course and will apply health psychology principles to make a treatment plan for hypothetical patients.

-After taking this course, students will be able to explain the role of the psychologist within the medical setting, articulate the “biopsychosocial” model of health, give examples of bidirectional relationships between psychological and physical functioning, and apply health psychology principles to common medical conditions in children and adults.
+After taking this course, students will be able to articulate the biological, social, cultural, and environmental influences on health and well-being; give examples of bidirectional relationships between psychological and physical functioning; and apply psychological principles to enhance and improve physical and mental health.

 There are no prerequisites for this course, but a strong interest or some background in the subject material is expected.